19 Great Paris Hotels

 Tel. : +33 1 55 33 22 22

 Near the TGV station but in a pleasant residential neighborhood

-For those trying to do Paris on a budget (at least lodging-wise), the Hotel de la Paix is a recently renovated family-run hotel steps from the Luxembourg Gardens in Montparnasse.
+For those trying to find Paris hotels on a budget, the Hotel de la Paix is a recently renovated family-run hotel steps from the Luxembourg Gardens in Montparnasse.
 The 39-room hotel is a little outside the center of the city and not overly amenity-laden but offers a warm lobby/bar area, simple, clean rooms and is located in a nice neighborhood close to the RER and a lot of metro stops, making it easy to get around.